Marie-Annick Duchêne

 Marie-Annick Duchêne (born 23 August 1940) is a French politician.
-She represented the department of Yvelines in the French Senate from 2011 to 2017.
+She represented the département of Yvelines in the French Senate from 2011 to 2017.
 She is a member of the Union for a Popular Movement.

 She was born Marie-Annick Bélan.
 A teacher of classic literature by profession, she was elected to the Senate on 25 September 2011.
 She retired at the 2017 Senate Elections.

 Duchêne was named a Chevalier in the French Legion of Honour.